mediadrop/mediadrop/doc/install/index.rst

    .. sourcecode:: bash

-      # Test to see if PIL is installed:
-      $ python -c "from PIL import Image"

-      # If an ImportError is thrown, install:
+      # Install the Python Imaging Library via MacPorts:
       $ sudo port install py25-pil

+      # If you created your virtualenv with the --no-site-packages flag
+      # you need to manually include the PIL module in your virtualenv:
+      $ cd mediacore_env
+      $ ln -s /opt/local/lib/python2.5/site-packages/PIL* lib/python2.5/site-packages/

    Leopard comes with a version of MySQL pre-installed, however, we recommend installing a newer version via MacPorts.
-Either way, you'll need the Python bindings.

    .. sourcecode:: bash

-      # In case you haven't installed MySQL5 yet:
+      # If you haven't installed MySQL5 yet, do so via MacPorts:
       $ sudo port install mysql5-server

-      # Test to see if you have the MySQL-python bindings:
+      # Now install the MySQL-python bindings via MacPorts:
-      $ python -c "import MySQLdb"

-      # If an ImportError is thrown, install:
       $ sudo port install py25-mysql

+      # If you created your virtualenv with the --no-site-packages flag
+      # you need to manually include the MySQLdb module in your virtualenv:
+      $ cd mediacore_env
+      $ ln -s /opt/local/lib/python2.5/site-packages/MySQL* lib/python2.5/site-packages/
+      $ ln -s /opt/local/lib/python2.5/site-packages/_mysql* lib/python2.5/site-packages/

    Now when we run ``setup.py``, the libraries it can't install properly will be there already, so the setup will complete.